-As one of the purposes of $C.L.A.S.S.^{\text{\tiny M}}$ is to encourage students to understand their dogs and p.
-23 of 61 dogs as a species, students shall take a test, the Student Knowledge Assessment, on topics related to dog care and handling as part of the B.A.
-Level requirements.
-The topics of this online multiple-choice test are Dog Training and Learning, Communication and Body Language, and Dog Ownership.
+As one of the purposes of C.L.A.S.S.TM is to encourage students to understand their dogs and dogs as a species, all students shall take an exam, the Student Knowledge Assessment, on topics related to dog care and handling.
+Passing the exam is a requirement to qualify the student to start earning C.L.A.S.S.TM certificates with the student's dog(s).

-C.L.A.S.S.
-TM Student Handbook

-The test consists of 30 randomly-selected multiple choice questions.
+The test consists of 30 randomly-selected multiple choice questions, based on the information in the Study Guide below.
 Students must get at least 24 questions correct to pass.

-If they do not pass the Student Knowledge Assessment, students will be notified of what questions were missed and why.
-Students may retake the test after 24 hours; they may retake the test until they pass, though they may only take the test once per 24 hour period.
+If students do not pass the Student Knowledge Assessment, students will be notified of what questions were missed and why.
+Students may retake the exam after 24 hours.
+Students may continue to retake the exam until they pass, though they may only take the exam once per 24 hour period.

-The student has the option to take the Student Knowledge Assessment multiple-choice test during online registration or at any time up to one 30 days after passing the B.A.
-Evaluation by logging into their C.L.A.S.S.TM account.
+The student has the option to take the Student Knowledge Assessment multiple-choice test at any time by logging into their C.L.A.S.S.TM Student account.
 The Student Knowledge Assessment is only available in an Internet-based format.